Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

 ### !end-callout

-We can use a while loop that only checks if a variable is `True` or truthy!
+We can use a while-loop that only checks if a variable is `True` or truthy!

 ```python
 import random